moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/hardhat.md

 ## Deploying the Contract {: #deploying-the-contract }

 In order to deploy the `Box.sol` smart contract, you will need to write a simple deployment script.
-You can create a new directory for the script and name it `scripts` and add a new file to it called `deploy.js`:
+You can create a new directory for the script, name it `scripts`, and add a new file to it called `deploy.js`:

 ```sh
 mkdir scripts && cd scripts